RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 The following describes how to create disk images using **FTK Imager** on the FRED.
 FTK Imager is a digital forensics software used to create disk images of digital media separated either at accessioning, processing, or during the Legacy Digital Media Survey.
 FTK Imager is a different program than the Forensic Toolkit which is usually referred to as FTK.

-External hard drives and USB Flash drives need to be imaged using the FRED because the FRED has a hardware write blocker.
+External hard drives and USB flash drives need to be imaged using the FRED because the FRED has a hardware write blocker.
 External hard drives and USB Flash drives need to be connected to the Tableau UltraBay write blocker on the FRED, and the Tableau UltraBay needs to be turned ON.

 ### Imaging Instructions